gromacs/releng/docs/workflow.rst

    trigger.
 The workflow triggers the matrix job, forwarding all relevant build parameters to it, and adding the build configuration axis as an additional parameter.
+4. After the matrix build finishes, the workflow calls ``process_multi_configuration_build_results()``, which uses the Jenkins REST API to verify that all configurations were actually built.
+   If not, the build is marked failed.
-4. After the matrix build finishes, the workflow adds a link to the matrix build to the build summary page (while the build is running, the link can be found from the console log).
+5. The workflow also adds a link to the matrix build to the build summary page (while the build is running, the link can be found from the console log).
    The build status of the matrix build is also propagated to the status of the workflow job.
-5. Also, as the last step in the workflow, it sets the URL to post back to Gerrit to point to the matrix build.
+6. Also, as the last step in the workflow, it sets the URL to post back to Gerrit to point to the matrix build.
 This means that the presence of this launcher job is mostly invisible during normal usage.
 Only if the workflow itself fails before reaching this step, you actually see a link to the